codetower/es6-features/src/content.md

 }
 ```

-Using Typescript interfaces we can see how it looks
+Using Typescript interfaces we can see how it looks:

 ```javascript
 no-eval